Home » How to Get Into Medical School: What Admissions Committees Look For

 Most medical schools want to see that you have some idea of what the life and career of a physician is like.
 Generally, they expect you to have gained this experience in the form of shadowing.
 This involves spending time with a physician and following them around as they proceed throughout their workday.
 This shows you what their daily life is like and offers up an opportunity to ask them questions and receive some mentorship.
 Generally, one should shadow 1-2 doctors, and not for more than 50-100 hours.
 Doing more than a few days of work won’t lend to any more experience – there won’t be any new developments that you haven’t encountered in a physician’s daily life.
 Shadowing is great for developing an understanding of the day-to-day as a physician, but it does not allow the opportunity for hands-on engagement.

-A lot of students sometimes can encounter difficulty finding a physician to shadow—especially amidst the COVID-19 pandemic—and aren’t sure what to say when asking about opportunities.
+A lot of students sometimes can encounter difficulty finding a physician to shadow – especially if local policies restrict in-person clinical exposure – and aren’t sure what to say when asking about opportunities or meeting shadowing requirements.
 You can shadow any type of physician in any type of work environment – a hospital, a private clinic, or urgent care.
 Most physicians are happy to accept a shadow and discuss the profession of medicine with you – don’t be afraid to ask around!
 There are also plenty of free, virtual shadow experiences available to students to offer a glimpse into the life of a physician.

 Clinical Volunteering

 Beyond the experience you gain from shadowing, medical school admissions committees want to know what active role you have sought in medicine.
 A lot of medical schools expect to see clinical volunteering in your resume and experiences.
 Having such an experience shows your desire to engage directly with the field of medicine and desire to experience a clinical profession as actively as you can to affirm your decision to become a physician.
 So far, you’ve shadowed a doctor and understand the process, but how do medical schools know that performing clinical tasks, assisting patients, and taking care of others is something that you are comfortable doing?
 Clinical experience can be gained in a variety of ways.
 Some students turn to medical scribing, which gives them a front-row seat to the proceedings of healthcare.
 Other students volunteer in hospitals or clinics, rounding on patients, helping patients fill out paperwork, or assisting with other responsibilities.
-There are many ways to find clinical volunteering, and it is an important part of your growth as a person who wishes to contribute to the field of medicine.
+You may even gain clinical experience while completing medical school prerequisite courses through associated labs, internships, or healthcare programs.
+There are many ways to find clinical hours for medical school, and it is an important part of your growth as a person who wishes to contribute to the field of medicine.
 Generally, most applicants have completed around 100-300 hours of clinical volunteering.

 Research